coralproject/talk/.github/PULL_REQUEST_TEMPLATE.md

 <!--

 In this section, check the `INDEXES.md` at the root of the repo and make sure you have added and commited any index changes necessary for this PR to be deployed.
-If you added any, indicated `Yes`in this section and list the index entries you added here.
+If you added any entries, indicate `Yes`in this section and list the index entries you added here.

 -->